Cleaning Guides

 Your oven is way more energy efficient when it’s properly cleaned both inside and outside.
 The clean oven reaches the needed temperature faster by using less energy, and the whole cooking process takes less time.
 This will save you money on electricity each month.

 When looking through a brown and stained oven door glass you can’t see anything inside, which makes people open the door more often to see if the food is ready.
-This releases heat, the appliance tries to compensate it by using more energy to get back to the original temperature, and this makes the food cook slower.
+This releases heat, the appliance tries to compensate for it by using more energy to get back to the original temperature, and this makes the food cook slower.
 So, simply wiping the oven doors from time to time will save you some money.

 Better health

-The burnt food and grease produce smoke and fumes, which are dangerous to our health because they can cause momentary respiratory irritations and coughing, and many other unpleasant effects in the long term.
+The burnt food and grease produce smoke and fumes, which are dangerous to our health because they can cause momentary respiratory irritations coughing, and many other unpleasant effects in the long term.
 Also, oven dirt harbours a lot of bacteria, and this is not a good environment to cook your food in.

 Fire prevention

-Carbonised grease is what happens when grease and dirt stay for too long in the oven, they become rock hard and almost impossible to remove.
+Carbonised grease is what happens when grease and dirt stay for too long in the oven, they become rock-hard and almost impossible to remove.
 It settles all over the appliance – over the walls, the grates, even the hobs – and it’s a serious fire hazard.
 Since grease is flammable, it can cause a fire in the house or apartment.

 Grease and dirt can also build upon the internal fan, which can make its work more difficult, damage the electrical circuits, cause a spark and ignite a fire.
 So, keeping your oven clean is a good fire prevention method.